rkapl123/RAddin/docs/README.md

 - [x] Implement a faster way to read textfiles into excel (done via querytables/textfiles)
 - [ ] Implement a faster way to save textfiles from excel
-- [ ] Improve RdotNet integration (lists are missing, orientation of vectors, etc.)
+- [ ] Improve RdotNet integration (lists are missing, orientation of vectors, missing diagrams, etc.)

 # Installation of RAddin